-Interest rates set by the national bank of a particular state have a significant effect on the national currency of the state.
+Interest rates set by the national bank of a particular country have a significant effect on that country's national currency.
 By knowing the dates when the banks consider changing the rates, you will be able to avoid working on the currency market during times of high volatility which is caused by rates rising or falling.

 Central bank key rates from more than

 In contrast to technical analysis, fundamental analysis is concerned with factors which are external to, but which have an effect on the market.

 In particular, domestic and foreign policy and events, in addition to those of a social nature have an effect on financial markets.

 In 2016, the results of the referendum in the UK to decide whether to remain or leave the European Union were unexpected even for many citizens of the United Kingdom, not to mention markets.
 This led to a sharp fall in the stock indices in the majority of countries in the world, including a fall in bank share prices.
 Moreover, the British pound and euro weren’t the only currencies to see a fall in value: other currencies from developing nations saw a fall, with the oil futures market returning to a bearish trend.